devnied/EMV-NFC-Paycard-Enrollment/README.md

         //notify user that scannig finished
     }
 ```

+### Updates
+* v.1.0.0
+    1. Add Ingdirect Bank visa card (Australian Bank)
+    2. Add default card type as <b>UNKNOWN</b>.
+If you receive such card type, please [see this](#questions-and-help);

+### Questions and help
+If you have some problems with using this library or something doesn't work correctly - just write me an email and describe your question or problem.
+I will try to do my best to help you and fix the problem if it is.
+Here is my email: pro100svitlo@gmail.com

 ### Used in
 Please, let me know (pro100svitlo@gmail.com) if you use this library and also please provide me with the link on googlePlay :)